s-u/macosvm/README.md

 cp -c disk.img master.img
 ```

 Note the `-c` flag which will make a copy-on-write clone, i.e., the cloned image doesn't use any actual space on disk (if you use APFS).
 This allows you to store different modifications of your base operating system without duplicating storage space.
+See also the `--ephemeral` option of `macosvm` if you don't want to persist any changes made while the VM runs.

 See `macosvm -h` for a minimal help page.
 Note that this is an experimental expert tool.
-There is a lot of debugging output, errors include stack traces etc - this is intentional at this point, nothing horrible is happening, but you may need to read more text that you want to on errors.
+There is a lot of debugging output, errors include stack traces etc - this is intentional at this point, nothing horrible is happening, but you may need to read more text than you want to on errors.

 See [the Wiki](https://github.com/s-u/macosvm/wiki) for more tips and information.